s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 f $ x = f x
 ~~~~

-While the usecase for such an operator might not be immediately clear, it will,
+While the use-case for such an operator might not be immediately clear, it will,
 if we take a look at the following function `listApp :: [a -> b] -> [a] -> [b]`
 where we take a list of functions `[a -> b]` and apply them one-by-one with their respective
 input values from the input list `[a]` to generate a list of results `b`: